hepabolu/programming-by-stealth/docs/pbs76.md

 ## AJAX — Asynchronous HTTP Requests with JavaScript

-AJAX is technically an acronym; _Asynchronous JavaScript and XML_.
+AJAX is technically an acronym: _Asynchronous JavaScript and XML_.
 Don’t get too hung up on this though.
 The XML part isn’t really relevant to our experience of actually using AJAX as a JavaScript developer.
 The two words within that _backronym_ that really do matter are `Asynchronous` and `JavaScript`.

 The JavaScript part is obvious, but the _asynchronous_ part may not be.

 When a chunk of code executes synchronously, each statement happens in turn, one after the other, starting with the first and ending with the last.
 Synchronously executing code always happens in the same order, one line after the next line, after the next.
 No two lines of synchronous code are ever executing at the same time.

 Synchronous code is easy to write, easy to understand, and makes up the vast bulk of our code.
-However, there are times when synchronicity becomes problematic, and network IO (input/output) is a classic example of this.
+However, there are times when synchronicity becomes problematic.
+Network IO (input/output) is a classic example of this.
 Another term for describing synchronous IO is _blocking IO_.
 Simply put, in computer time, it takes an absolute eon to get a response from a web server.
 If you execute such requests synchronously then they block execution of the rest of your code while they wait.
 If we used blocking IO for HTTP requests in JavaScript, we’d end up with utterly unusable web apps that repeatedly hang for seconds at a time!
 Simply put, synchronous network IO does not work!

 If we can’t do things synchronously, then we have to do them asynchronously, or, to put it another way, we have to use non-blocking network IO when making using JavaScript to make HTTP requests.